lukmanr/CLVPipelines/README.md

 ![Batch predict](/images/predict.jpg)

-1. Load historical sales transactions from Cloud Storage to a  BigQuery staging table.
+1. Load sales transactions from Cloud Storage to a  BigQuery staging table.
 If the data are already in BigQuery this step is skipped.
-1. Execute a BigQuery query to create features that will be used by the model.
+1. Execute a BigQuery query to create features from the sales transactions.
 The engineered features are stored in a BigQuery table.
-1. Invoke AutoML Tables Batch Predict.
+1. Invoke AutoML Tables Batch Predict service to score the data.
-1. AutoML Tables Batch Predict stores predictions in either GCS or BigQuery
+1. AutoML Tables Batch Predict stores resulting predictions in either GCS or BigQuery

 The pipeline accepts the following runtime arguments